• Facebook

 • 1 bell pepper diced

-• 1 Creole seasoning used: Tony Chachere
+• 1 teaspoon Creole seasoning used: Tony Chachere

 • 2 teaspoons seafood seasoning used: Old Bay